Limpets & Such

 Below are a few examples of limpets living on Oregon’s exposed rocky shores.
 The photos are from northern Oregon unless noted.
 These are the most easy-to-spot limpets I’ve seen and photographed on the rocky shores I’ve visited—they’re the ones you can find with a light touch without turning rocks or creating disturbances.
-However, even though they are easy to spot, you might find that identifying some common limpets is tricky.
-I know I do.
-For those, I’m not sure my photos clear things up much, but maybe the different perspectives and habitat shots will help a little.
+However, even though they are easy to spot, they aren’t always easy to identify.
+For tricky cases, and limpets are notoriously tricky, photos like mine (mostly undisturbed animals and not much by way of scale) I’m not sure my photos clear things up much–you might even notice some identification ambiguities among the entries in this page—but it is my hope that the different perspectives and habitat shots will be useful for thinking about these marvelous and often puzzling gastropods.

 Let’s have a look at some limpets!